eliudgachunji/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory displays the name of the directory 5-listfilesdigitonly lists files with digits only 7-movethatfile moves file into directory
+0-current_working_directory displays the name of the directory 5-listfilesdigitonly lists files with digits only 7-movethatfile moves file into directory 9-firstdirdeletion deletes directory
-Deleting a file
-Deleting a file
-Deleting file
-9-firstdirdeletion deletes directory
+12-file_type displayes the file type